PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

  nav: "chemotaxis"
 ---

-## Signaling Pathway
+## Cells can detect signals via bonding to receptor proteins

 Chemotaxis is one example of many ways in which an organism must be able to perceive a change in its environment and react accordingly.
-This response is governed by a process called **signal transduction**, in which the organism identifies an external molecular stimulus and then transmits this stimulus to the interior of the cell in order to effect a response.
+This response is governed by a process called **signal transduction**, in which a cell identifies a stimulus outside the cell and then transmits this stimulus into the cell in order to effect a response.

-Although we did not delve into the details at that time, we have already seen an example of signal transduction when we discussed transcription in the [previous module](motifs/transcription). **Receptor proteins** on the outside of the cell bond with molecules and are able to detect changes in molecular concentration.
+Although we did not focus on the details at that time, we have already seen an example of signal transduction when we discussed transcription in the [previous module](motifs/transcription).
+When a certain type of molecule's extracellular concentration increases, **receptor proteins** on the outside of the cell have greater bonding with these molecules and are therefore able to detect changes in molecular concentration.
 This "signal" is then "transduced" via a series of internal chemical processes that changes a transcription factor into an active state.

-In the case of chemotaxis, *E. coli* has receptor proteins that are able to detect attractants such as glucose by binding to and forming a complex with these **ligands**.
-The cell also contains receptors to detect repellents, but we will focus primarily on attractants in this module.
-In particular, we will walk through how the cell is able to detect this molecular signal; in the next lesson, we discuss how the cell can convert this signal into an internal sequence of reactions that lead to a change in the bacterium's movement.
+In the case of chemotaxis, *E. coli* has receptor proteins that detect attractants such as glucose by binding to and forming a complex with these attractant **ligands**.
+(The cell also contains receptors to detect repellents, but we will focus primarily on attractants.)
+In this lesson, we will discuss how the bacterium is able to detect this molecular signal; in the next lesson, we focus on how the bacterium can convert the detected signal into an internal sequence of reactions that lead to a change in movement.
+See the figure below for a high-level overview of this process.

 ![image-center](../assets/images/chemotaxis_signal.png){: .align-center}
-<figcaption>Overview of the signaling pathway of chemotaxis.
-The red circles represent ligands(L).
-When ligands bind to receptor, the signal is transduced via a series of enzymes, and finally influences the rotation direction of a flagellum.</figcaption>
+<figcaption>An overview of the signaling pathway of chemotaxis.
+The red circles represent attractant ligands(L).
+When ligands bind to receptors, this signal is transduced via a series of enzymes, and finally influences the rotation direction of a flagellum.
+We discuss how this response is achieved in a later lesson.</figcaption>

 ## Modeling ligand-receptor dynamics

-We will first focus our attention on the process by which a signal is detected and how the environmental concentration of ligands and the number of receptors impacts ligand-receptor binding.
-Although *E. coli* will have different types of surface receptors that can sense a variety of different attractant/repellent ligands in its environment, we will focus on how to model the binding of a single type of receptor to a single type of ligand.
+Although *E. coli* has different types of surface receptors that can sense a variety of different attractant/repellent ligands in its environment, we will focus on how to model the binding of a single type of receptor to a single type of attractant ligand.

-The chemical reactions that we considered in the previous two modules were **irreversible** (i.e., one-directional).
-For example, in the prologue, we had a reaction whose reactants were two predator molecules and a prey molecule, and whose reactants were three predator molecules.
-But we did not have the reverse reaction in which the three predator molecules split into two predator molecules and a prey.
+The chemical reactions that we have considered earlier in this course are **irreversible**, meaning they can only proceed in one direction.
+For example, in the prologue's reaction-diffusion model for [Turing patterns](prologue/animals), we had the reaction *A* + 2*B* → 3*B*, which we conceptualized as two predators eating a prey and reproducing.
+But we did not have the reverse reaction 3*B* → *A* + 2*B*.

-In this chapter, we will encounter **reversible** reactions that proceed continuously in both directions at different rates.
-If a ligand collides with a receptor, then there is some probability that this will lead to the two molecules bonding into a complex.
-But at the same time, in any unit of time, there is also a probability that a bound receptor-ligand complex will **dissociate** into two separate molecules.
-We will discuss what makes two molecules more likely to bond in a future module, but for now, we will assert that the more suited a receptor is to a ligand, the higher the probability of  bonding and the lower the probability of dissociation.
+To model ligand-receptor dynamics, we will use a **reversible** reaction that proceeds continuously in both directions at possibly different rates.
+If a ligand collides with a receptor, then there is some probability that the two molecules will bond into a complex.
+But at the same time, in any unit of time, there is also some probability that a bound receptor-ligand complex will **dissociate** into two separate molecules.
+We will discuss the details what makes two molecules more likely to bond in a future module, but for now, we will assert that the more suited a receptor is to a ligand, the higher the bonding rate and the lower the dissociation rate.

-Why should this reaction be reversible?
-First, surface receptors are typically complicated molecules, and it would be costly to the organism if it needed to keep reproducing these molecules.
+Why should ligand-receptor bonding be reversible?
+First, surface receptors are typically complicated molecules, and it would be costly to an organism if it needed to keep reproducing these molecules rather than sometimes releasing bound ligands.
 Second, if complexes dissociate, then a brief signal will not be detected by an organism indefinitely; we will say more about how the cell responds to a changing concentration of ligand over time soon.

 For now, we will start building a model of ligand-receptor dynamics.
 We will represent the receptor molecule by *T*, the ligand molecule by *L*, and the bound complex as *TL*.
 We have the **forward reaction** *T* + *L* → *TL*, which takes place at some rate *k*<sub>bind</sub>, and the **reverse reaction** *TL* → *T* + *L*, which takes place at some rate *k*<sub>dissociate</sub>.
 If we start with a free floating supply of *T* and *L* molecules, what will happen?

 *TL* will initially be formed quickly at the expense of the free-floating *T* and *L* molecules; the reverse reaction will not occur because of the lack of *TL* complexes.
 As the concentration of *TL* grows and the concentrations of  *T* and *L* decrease, the rate of increase in *TL* will slow.
 Eventually, the number of *TL* complexes being formed by the forward reaction will balance the number of *TL* complexes being split apart by the reverse reaction.
-At this point, called a **steady state** or **equilibrium**, the concentration of all particles will become constant.
+At this point, called a **steady state** or **equilibrium**, the concentration of all particles will stabilize.

-## Calculation of steady state concentration in a reversible reaction
+## Calculation of steady state concentration in a reversible ligand-receptor reaction

-In fact, we can calculate the steady state concentrations of *T* and *L* for our reversible reaction.
+In fact, we can calculate the steady state concentrations of *T* and *L* for our reversible reaction by hand.
 Suppose that we begin with initial concentrations of *T* and *L* that are represented by *t*<sub>0</sub> and *l*<sub>0</sub>, respectively.
 Let [*L*], [*T*], and [*LT*] denote the concentrations of the three molecule types.
 And assume that the reaction rate constants *k*<sub>bind</sub> and *k*<sub>dissociate</sub> are fixed.

 Our goal is to find the steady-state concentration of *LT*.
 When this occurs, we know that the rate of production of *LT* is equal to the rate of its dissociation; in other words, we know that